 Since the IME doctor is paid by the insurance company, the doctor always says whatever the insurance company wants, right?

 No, although that does tend to happen more often than not.
 The fact of the matter is that some IME doctors almost routinely draw conclusions favorable to the insurance companies, while other doctors provide unbiased reports based solely on the facts presented.

 The IME report agreed with my treating physician.
 Everything will be approved, right?

 Almost always.
 If the IME physician agrees with your treating physician regarding causation, proposed treatment, etc., your employer will generally act in accord with the IME doctor’s report.
 Occasionally, an employer will refuse to abide by their own doctor’s recommendations.
 However, if the IME doctor agrees with your doctor, regardless of the employer’s position, the arbitrator will almost without question order the employer to do as the IME report says.

 When an IME doctor does not agree with an employee’s treating physician, employers will use this as justification for stopping the employee’s workers’ compensation benefits.
 It is important to have an experienced workers’ compensation attorney on your side who will work to ensure the arbitrator determines your doctor’s opinion is the most credible.
-Call the attorneys at Woodruff Johnson & Evans at (866) 400-4450 to discuss how we can help you get the benefits you deserve in spite of a negative independent medical examination report.
+Call the attorneys at Woodruff Johnson & Evans Law Offices at (866) 400-4450 to discuss how we can help you get the benefits you deserve in spite of a negative independent medical examination report.